Once apon a time Jonie joined the USDA Child and Adult Care Food Program to bring in extra funding to her child care center.

 Average Monthly Check

-The amount the center gets paid each month will vary depending on the number of meals & snacks you serve, and depending upon the mix of incomes of the children you serve.
+The amount the center gets paid each month will vary depending on the number of meals and snacks you serve, and depending upon the mix of incomes of the children you serve.
 Child care centers offering drop-in care and serving 6 meals & snacks a day to 200+ children who come and go throughout the day can obviously expect to receive a much bigger check each month than those serving to a smaller number of children for just one or two meals.

 However, let's make a few assumptions and show you how much you would be paid.
 Assume: